cognitedata/cognite-sdk-js/CONTRIBUTING.md

 A commit hook makes sure the syntax is followed.
 Automated commit messages such as `Merge pull request` are handled.

-## Type generation
+## Code generation
-This SDK support generating typescript types from the Cognite open api specification.
-The idea is to use openapi as a source of truth.
-Any incorrect or missing types should be fixed/added in the openapi spec instead of manually adjusting the generated types.
+This SDK support generating TypeScript types from the Cognite OpenAPI document.
+The idea is to use the OpenAPI document as a source of truth and to automate part of the process.
+Any incorrect or missing types should be fixed/added in the OpenAPI document instead of manually adjusting the generated types.
 This also helps to keep documentation up to date.

-Use the command `yarn codegen` for more information.
+Use the command `yarn codegen` for available commands.

+More details are documented in the [codegen README](packages/codegen/README.md).

 ## Pull request
 Make a pull request from your branch to the main branch.
 When merging the pull request,